 Furthermore, in 2021 the Mayor implemented a citizen-oriented Block by Block Strategic Plan that seeks to further the provision of "Sound Government" as a major pillar.
 This effort is grounded in the building of structural processes and systems that foster government accessibility, accountability, and transparency to create equitable laws and policies driven by data-informed, citizen-oriented decision making at all levels.
-In 2022, CPED representatives actively participate on a variety of committees and boards to enhance intra-City collaboration, communication, and relationship-building to continue to develop institutional structures.
+For 2023, CPED representatives are actively participating on a variety of committees and boards to enhance intra-City collaboration, communication, and relationship-building to continue to develop institutional structures.
 This involvement helps the City to understand its role and responsibilities.
 These collaborative entities include:

-- Lancaster City Alliance - Community Action Partnership of Lancaster County
+- Lancaster City Alliance - Community Action Partnership of Lancaster County Annual Action Plan